withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

   - created an interactive UI framework (Preact) component that fetches data from an external API
   - rendered Preact components on `index.astro`, controling each one's hydration method using a different `client:directive`
 </Goals>

-Now that you have a fully-featured blog, let's add some interactivity to extend your site!

-### Summary

 All the content on your site is **static**.
 A reader can navigate your site through links, but othwerwise, there is nothing for them to interact with.